Wilfried Zaha: 2020–21 season

 On 12 September 2020, Zaha scored the only goal in a 1–0 win over Southampton.
 On 19 September, he scored a brace in a 3–1 away win over his former team Manchester United.

 On 13 March 2021, Zaha became the first Premier League player not to take a knee prior to kick-off in Palace's 1–0 win over West Bromwich Albion.
-Zaha made a statement at the Financial Times’ Business of Football summit in February saying that "As a society, I feel we should be encouraging better education in schools, and social media companies should be taking stronger action against people who abuse others online – not just footballers".
+Zaha made a statement at the Financial Times Business of Football summit in February saying that "As a society, I feel we should be encouraging better education in schools, and social media companies should be taking stronger action against people who abuse others online – not just footballers".

-On 16 May, Zaha scored his 11th league goal of the season in a 3–2 win against Aston Villa, setting a new personal best for goals in a Premier League season.
+On 16 May, Zaha scored his eleventh league goal of the season in a 3–2 win against Aston Villa, setting a new personal best for goals in a Premier League season.

 2021–22 season

 On 27 September 2021, Zaha marked his 400th appearance for Crystal Palace with his 70th goal in a 1–1 draw with rivals Brighton & Hove Albion.

-On 30 October 2021, Zaha became the first player to score 50 top-flight goals for Crystal Palace in a 2–0 win at Manchester City.
+On 30 October, Zaha became the first player to score 50 top-flight goals for Crystal Palace in a 2–0 win at Manchester City.

+Zaha finished the season as 9th top scorer in the league with 14 goals, to be his new personal best record.

+2022–23 season

+Zaha scored seven goals in only 27 appearances in the Premier League.
+He missed several matches due to injury in February and April.
+He also missed the last two games of the season, having been forced off with an injury in a 2–0 win over Bournemouth on 13 May 2023; he played a crucial role in setting up the first goal on what turned out to be his 457th and final appearance for the club.

+Zaha's contract expired at the end of the season.
+Despite being offered a four-year extension worth £200,000 a week by Crystal Palace, Zaha confirmed in an Instagram statement on 23 July 2023 that he would be departing the club after a total of eighteen years.

+Galatasaray

+On 23 July 2023, Süper Lig side Galatasaray announced that Zaha arrived in Istanbul to complete his transfer to Turkey.
+On the next day, he signed a three-year contract with the club who said that Zaha would be paid a signing-on fee of €2.35 million and an annual salary of €4.35 million.

+Zaha made his Süper Lig debut against Kayserispor on 12 August.
+On 20 September, he marked his Champions League group stage debut with an assist for Tetê's goal in a 2–2 home draw against Copenhagen.
+On 3 October, he scored his first Champions League goal against his former club Manchester United in a 3–2 win at Old Trafford for Galatasaray on his first start in the competition.